queebles/sentiment/README.md

 # sentiment
 Tools for Sentiment Analysis

-Updated package to allow for a broader interpretation of neutral polarity.
+Queebles: Updated to allow for a broader interpretation of neutral polarity.